lyricat/awesome-mixin/README.md

 ### Exchange

-- [Exin.One](https://exin.one) - A aggregated exchange service provided by Exin.
+- [Exin.One](https://exin.one) - An aggregated exchange service provided by Exin.
 - [Big.ONE](https://big.one) - A digital asset trading and trusteeship platform, which integrated with the wallet of Mixin Messenger.

 ### Publishing